arbanhossain/qittolist/README.md

 I am a consistent user of Argparser myself and will stick to using it.
 The reason I used Click instead of Argparser is that this project was a quick challenge with my friend so I chose click as it allows building the interface faster and at a simpler way.

 ### Contribute
 At this moment, I can't think of anything else that increases productivity without breaking the core concept, ease of use of the app.
-I'd welcome any feature that sticks to this rule (I even changed the name of the app a few time from so that the user doesn't have any trouble typing ```qitto```).
+I'd welcome any feature that sticks to this rule (I even changed the name of the app a few time so that the user doesn't have any trouble typing ```qitto```).
 Either way, you are free to make a pull request